 This list includes tools that help fix spelling errors and improve grammar in your writing.
-But I’ve focused on content creation tools that help you research, write, and deliver quality blog posts and landing pages.
+But I’ve focused on content creation tools that help you research, write, and deliver quality blog content and landing pages.

-Frase presents all the data in an easy to digest content brief that makes it simple to either use as a guideline for your writing or send to a content writer.
+Frase presents all the data in an easy-to-digest content brief that makes it simple to either use as a guideline for your writing or send to a content writer.

 This Polish-based startup exploded onto the marketing scene last year and established itself as the number one on-page ranking tool for marketers.
 Plans start at $29/month so it’s perfect for the budget-minded content creator, marketer, or business owner.

 Surfer is a content optimization tool.
 Surfer’s unique selling point is that it instantly shows you all the metrics you need to know for creating good content.
 It also helps update current content in order to rank higher in search engines.